 In 1984, only 8.2% of households in the US-owned a personal computer, and the World Wide Web had yet to be invented.
 By 2000, 54 million households or 51% of US households had owned one or more computers.
-In 1993 Dr. Logan with over 40 years of experience in the entertainment industry and a proven record of success with some of the top names in Gospel Music created the leading website on the Internet and the nation’s leading Music Trade Magazine for the Gospel / Christian Community called Gospel International.
+In 1993 Dr. Logan with over 45 years of experience in the entertainment industry and a proven record of success with some of the top names in Gospel Music created the first of its kind website on the Internet for the nation’s leading Music Trade Magazine for the Gospel / Christian Community called Gospel International.
 The Internet address was listed as gospelweb.com because hosting servers could not process website addresses with names over 10 characters.
 She developed the framework for a multimedia Gospel Enterprise combing traditional “street level experience” with “technology” based delivery systems.
 Her ability to respond to the changing marketplace using technology was an example why Ms. Logan still remains “cutting edge”.
-The site featured free email accounts to its users (examp: firstname.lastname@example.org).
+The site featured free email accounts to its users (examp: email@example.com).
 Gospel International featured one of the first chat rooms on the Internet (prior to Facebook) whereby users chatted in real-time with other users in the GI-Chat Room.

 Dr. Logan has ongoing relationships with leading Music Industry Executives, Community and National organizations, musical artists, and literally known to hundreds of thousands of Gospel International Internet followers.